@PlaneThought41

 This is a nice kit so it's a pretty short list

-It appears that the kit trim tabs on the tail horizontal stabilizers are on the upper instead of lower side (these stabilizers would be replaced as part of the conversion)
+• It appears that the kit elevator trim tab actuators are solid triangles and are a bit off in their placement (these stabilizers would be replaced as part of the conversion)

-Kit Additions / Modifications: (Keep in mind this is a conversion, so a bit longer list here)
+Kit Additions / Modifications: (Keep in mind this is a conversion, so this list is a bit longer)

-After install and paint detail realized Merlin exhausts provided in the CMK kit were of the incorrect type for this A/C - Source & replace exhausts with correct type
+• After install and paint, l realized the Merlin exhausts provided in the CMK resin were of the incorrect type for this specific aircraft - Source & replace exhausts with correct type

-Replace kit tail with pair of accurately profiled horizontal stabilizers with trim tab actuator molded onto the lower surface as they should be (Points to CMK)
+• Replace kit tail with pair of properly profiled horizontal stabilizers for the IIF

-CMK Replacement spinners were a bit large in diameter - Sanded down profile (Reported as possibly too pointy as well so blunted them a bit)
+• CMK Replacement spinners were a bit large in diameter - Sanded down profile (Reported as possibly too pointy as well so I blunted them a bit)

 (Hmmm... seems to be a high ratio of self inflicted issues above, however we won't dwell on those as I am supposed to know what I am doing here;)